kwaledesign/Coding-Standards/css.md

 # CSS Guidelines

-The purpose of this document is to outline a collection of opinionated best-practices and methodologies for building object-oriented CSS architectures that are highly scalable and easily maintained.
+The purpose of this document is to outline a collection of opinionated best-practices and methodologies for building object-oriented CSS architectures that are both highly scalable and easily maintained.

 # General Principles